 Generic Name: oxazepam

-Your doctor may have prescribed this medicine for another reason.
-Ask your doctor if you have any questions about why it has been prescribed for you.
+Your doctor may have prescribed Murelax for another reason.
+Ask your doctor if you have any questions about why Murelax has been prescribed for you.

-In general, benzodiazepines should be taken for short periods only (for example 2 to 4 weeks).
+In general, benzodiazepines such as Murelax should be taken for short periods only (for example 2 to 4 weeks).
 Continuous long-term use is not recommended unless advised by your doctor.
 The use of benzodiazepines may lead to dependence on the medicine.

 This medicine is available only with a doctor’s prescription.

-Serepax contains the active ingredient oxazepam, a benzodiazepine.
+Murelax contains the active ingredient oxazepam, as a benzodiazepine.
 It is thought to work by acting on the brain chemicals.

-Serepax 15 mg also contains the following excipients: magnesium stearate, microcrystalline cellulose, polacrilin potassium, and lactose.
+Murelax 30 mg tablets also contain magnesium stearate, methylcellulose, polacrilin potassium, and lactose.

 Before you take it